Robin Askwith: Career

 Although the Confessions series came to an end with Confessions from a Holiday Camp, a fifth and a sixth film, Confessions of a Plumber's Mate and Confessions of a Private Soldier had been planned.
 Askwith even expressed a desire to direct Private Soldier, but neither film materialised.
 Plans to shoot a further made-for-video Confessions film in the 1980s also came to nothing, although by this time he was appearing in the poorly received ITV sitcom Bottle Boys (1984–1985).

 He has also had roles in the soap operas EastEnders, Doctors, Hollyoaks and Coronation Street where he played a holiday tour guide named Aidan.
-The episodes of the soap that featured Askwith were filmed in Malta, close to the island of Gozo where he lived for many years.
+The episodes of the soap that featured Askwith were filmed in Malta, close to the island of Gozo where he has lived for many years.
 Askwith returned to Coronation Street on 11 December 2013 as musician Ritchie de Vries.

 Askwith published his autobiography, titled The Confessions of Robin Askwith in 1999.
-In 2000, Askwith starred in the war-submarine film U-571 before having a role in the horror film The Asylum later that same year.
+In 2000, Askwith had a role in the horror film The Asylum.

 Askwith made a cameo appearance in the film Run For Your Wife, released in the UK on 14 February 2013.
 Askwith also appeared in an episode of Emmerdale in 2015.
 His role as con-man Marcus Hornby in the TV comedy drama Benidorm was broadcast in January 2016, and his episode of Casualty aired later that year.

-In 2021, he joined the cast of Channel 5's popular drama series The Madame Blanc Mysteries appearing alongside Sue Holderness, Sally Lindsay and Steve Edge as a series regular.
+In 2021, he joined the cast of Channel 5's drama series The Madame Blanc Mysteries appearing alongside Sue Holderness, Sally Lindsay and Steve Edge as a series regular.
 The first series received a positive reception which led to a Christmas special broadcast in 2022 succeeded by a second series to be broadcast in 2023.
-In December 2022, Askwith appeared in the fourth and final episode of the quartet, Strike: Troubled Blood, on BBC1, his character Steve, plays one of the suspected killers in the J.K.
-Rowling inspired mystery crime drama.
+In December 2022, Askwith appeared in the fourth and final episode of the quartet, Strike: Troubled Blood, on BBC1.
+His character, Steve Douthwaite, plays one of the suspected killers in the J. K. Rowling-inspired mystery crime drama.

+In 2023, it was announced that he would appear in the eighth series of Inside No. 9, and his name was used in the promotion for episode 5, Hold on Tight!.
+However the episode was fake and never produced, instead the hoax quiz show 3 by 3 was episode 5 of the series.

-In 2022, he is set to appear in the eighth series of Inside No. 9.
+In 2024 Askwith appeared in the ninth series of Inside No. 9, trying to get Shearsmith and Pemberton to create a real-life version of Hold on Tight!.